-within the Project Site.
-The tide gates are sized for a typical tide, not a tidal storm event.
-Both sets of tide gates were inspected and documented.
+flooding within the Project Site.
+The tide flood-gates are is sized for a typical tide, not a tidal storm event.
+Both sets of tideal gates were inspected and documented.

-The two tidal gates at the southwestern end of the Project Site near Hommocks Road were inspected from the southwestern-most pond on the Project Site to two chambers that are adjacent to the Hommock's School sports fields, to the outfall at Delancey Cove that is adjacent to the Larchmont Flint Park.
+The two tidal gates at the southwestern end of the Project Site near Hommocks Road were inspected from the southwestern-most pond on the Project Site to two chambers that are adjacent to the HommockMamaroneck's Sachool sports fields, to the outfall at Delancey Cove that is adjacent to the Larchmont Flint Park.
 Both tidal gates, which are located in a subgrade vault, appear to be in fair condition and function properly per the golf course manager in both the low and high tide conditions.
-The applicant performs routine maintenance and upkeep of the tide gates to assure that that the gates are fully functional at all times.
-(Refer to Appendix I for Documentation of Tide Gates).
+The applicant performs routine maintenance and upkeep of the flood gates to assure that that the Applicant performs routine maintenance and upkeep of the flood gate.

 The three tidal gates at the southeastern end of the Project Site near the intersection of Cove Road and Eagle Knolls Road were inspected from the southeastern-most pond on the Project Site to the outfall at Delancey Cove which is located southwest of the existing Clubhouse.
 All three tidal gates appear to be in fair condition and function properly per the golf course manager in both the low and high tide conditions.
-The applicant performs routine maintenance and upkeep of the tide gates to assure that that the gates are fully functional at all times.
-(Refer to Appendix I for Documentation of Tide Gates).
+The applicant performs routine maintenance and upkeep of the floodtide gates to assure that that the gates are fully functional at all times.
+(Refer to Appendix XXI for Documentation of FloodTide Gates).